 The Kashmir Affairs Ministry is itself a ‘throw-back’ from the days of British colonialism.
 The old colonial policy was to entrench the interests of British India over and above the Princely States.
 Because Kashmir State wasn’t a Province of British India, it had its own succession of Princely Rulers who were nevertheless subjected to British Paramountcy.
-‘Political Residents’, a polite word for ‘colonial overlords‘, kept a watchful eye on them and had the authority to reign in their free spirit.
+‘Political Residents’, a polite word for ‘colonial overlords‘, kept a watchful eye on the Native Princes and had the authority to reign in their free spirit.
 And that’s exactly what some Political Residents did, at times controlling the affairs of the State through a colonial council.

 This is exactly how the Ministry of Kashmir Affairs operates.
 The disdain embodied by some of its officials concerning the elected representatives of our people is breathtakingly unconcealed – they’ll go as far as calling them “mountain sheep” (pahari bakreh).
 The existing ‘A’JK leadership doesn’t seem to be perturbed, as they’ve grown accustomed to this level of humiliation and servitude.
 In fact some can placate this lack of self-worth by virtue of the hush-money they’ve accrued from their Pakistani masters.

 If we’ve been ignorant all our lives about these historical and political realities, it doesn’t mean that the observers rudely waking us up from our slumber are feeding us Indian propaganda.
 It is these observers that are telling us that the Ministry of Kashmir Affairs has more power than ‘A’JK’s legislators, even the demography from where these incumbents come is cleverly controlled by the authority in Islamabad.
 The autonomous region’s supposed democracy is therefore a well-known ‘sham’ if only our people bothered reading their copious writings.

 So how has this happened?